A Global Bias-Correction DC Method for Biased Estimation under Memory Constraint: Global bias-correction estimate in linear model

-\end{enumerate} In the above, the notation $E[{\bf v}^k]$ stands for a fixed number, but is not always the expectation of a vector ${\bf v}^k$, and the notation $E[{\bf v}^k({\bf v}^k)^T]$ denotes a fixed matrix, but is not always the expectation of a matrix ${\bf v}^k({\bf v}^k)^T$.
+\end{enumerate} This condition comes from {\it C3} and the motivating examples.
+In the above, the notation $E[{\bf v}^k]$ stands for a fixed number, but is not always the expectation of a vector ${\bf v}^k$, and the notation $E[{\bf v}^k({\bf v}^k)^T]$ denotes a fixed matrix, but is not always the expectation of a matrix ${\bf v}^k({\bf v}^k)^T$.
 This is because ${\bf v}_{m}^k({\cal D}_j),j=1,\cdots,N$, may not be random, and even for the case of random variables, they may not be identically distributed.
 Obviously, the above condition is common.
 With this condition, the asymptotic normality holds; the following theorem states the details.